 While the main active ingredient in many chemical-based paint removers is still Methylene chloride, aircraft paint remover is a safer non-methylene chloride powerful solvent that helps to break down the layers of paint very easily in a much simpler and less time-consuming way.

-The product is available in spray aerosol cans as well as in quart or gallon containers so that you can buy according to the project you’re undertaking.
+The product is available in spray aerosol cans and quart or gallon containers so that you can buy it according to the project you’re undertaking.

 What to Use Aircraft Paint Remover For?

-Under normal exposure time and conditions, it’s non-corrosive to all common metals, aluminum, and most plastic surfaces.
+Under normal exposure time and conditions, this fast-acting stripper is non-corrosive to all common metals, aluminum, and most plastic surfaces.
 Plus, if required, you can also use it on vertical surfaces.

 How to Use an Aircraft Paint Stripper Correctly?

 Before using an extra-strength aircraft paint remover, it’s important to understand how to use this product correctly – if you don’t follow the instructions, you could cause damage to the surface that you’re trying to strip.

 So, here are some tips and steps to follow:

 Wear gloves and a dust mask along with eye protection before handling or using this product.